Uzma Aslam Khan: Other writing

 Khan's fiction has also appeared in numerous anthologies, including "Now Pray: Notes on a Separation" in AGNI (magazine) #92 in October 2020, described as a "landmark work that deals at least in part with the global Sars-Cov-2 pandemic and our tumultuous times"; "The Origin of Sweetness" in Desi Delicacies: Food Writing from Muslim South Asia in December 2020; "The News at His Back" (an extract from Thinner Than Skin) in The Massachusetts Review.
 "Ice, Mating" in Granta magazine's highly popular edition on Pakistan; and "Look, But With Love" (an extract from Trespassing) in And the World Changed: Contemporary Stories by Pakistani Women (The Feminist Press).
 Her short story "My Mother is a Lunar Crater" won second prize in the twenty-second annual Zoetrope: All Story Short Fiction Competition in 2018, judged by Colum McCann, who called it "a classic story—beautifully crafted, smart, engaging, and shot through with depth and nuance.
 It does what the best stories do: it gives us imaginative access to a human moment, and a time that might otherwise pass us by".
 The following year, her story "Plum Island" won first prize in Zoetrope: All Story Short Fiction Competition 2019, judged by Tommy Orange.
 Khan is the first repeat prize winner in the magazine's history.
+Khan's story "Our Own Fantastic" won second prize in Australian Book Reviews 2023 Elizabeth Jolley Short Story Prize.